 The Financial Conduct Authority (FCA) has strict limitations on financial spread betting.
 This includes limiting leverage on all retail investor accounts depending on the underlying instrument traded.
 For trading currency, the maximum leverage is 30:1 while for equities its 10:1.
 In 2021 the FCA banned trading cryptocurrencies due to the volatility of Bitcoin and similar cryptocurrency types.

 Spread betting on MT4 is primarily designed for currency trading while indices, ETFs and commodities can also be traded.
 As the most popular software platform, most brokers that allow UK traders to make a spread bet also offer MetaTrader 4.
 This includes Pepperstone, IG and City Index.
-Advantages of using MT4 to make a spread bet included the customised indicators and ability to use scalping (automated trading) through Expert advisors (EAs).
+Advantages of using MT4 to make a spread bet included the customised indicators and the ability to use scalping (automated trading) through Expert advisors (EAs).
 These EAs can be created from scratched or purchased through marketplaces to algorithmically make spread bet trades.

 There are two types of spread betting fees.
 The first is the spread.
 This is when there is a difference between the bid/offer spread which may be due to trading volume or deliberately widened by the broker.
 The second fee is the commission which is based on trading volume.
-Most brokers offer a standard account which has no commission but this is designed for beginner UK traders with higher fees compared to the spread + commission account.
-The lowest spreads in April 2021 were recorded by Pepperstone followed by FxPro, IG and City Index.
+Most brokers offer a standard account that has no commission but this is designed for beginner UK traders with higher fees compared to the spread + commission account.
+The lowest spreads in June 2021 were recorded by Pepperstone followed by FxPro, IG and City Index.

 Justin Grossbard has been investing for the past 20 years and writing for the past 10.
 He co-founded Compare Forex Brokers in 2014 after working with the foreign exchange trading industry for several years.
 He also founded a number of FinTech and digital startups including Innovate Online and SMS Comparison.
 Justin holds a Masters Degree and an Honours in Commerce from Monash University.
 He and his wife Paula live in Melbourne, Australia with his son and Siberian cat.
 In his spare time, he watches Australian Rules Football and invests on global markets.